micahharrisjones/context-sms-manager/replit.md

 - ✅ **Added comprehensive SMS signup documentation and welcome messaging system**
 - ✅ **Enhanced login screen with SMS signup instructions and clickable Context phone number (+1 458-218-8508)**
 - ✅ **Updated app design with Context sunburst logo and warm #fff3ea background throughout**
+- ✅ **Changed all lines and hover states from light gray to warm #e3cac0 color for cohesive design**
 - ✅ **Implemented automatic welcome SMS for new users with onboarding instructions**

 ## User Preferences